dynobo/normcap/README.md

 ### Basics

-1. Run the `NormCap` executable (A red border will appear around your screen)
+1. Run the `normcap` executable (A red border will appear around your screen)
 2. Select a region with text using your mouse (Or press `<esc>` to quit program)
 3. (Optional) Before letting go the mouse button, press `<space>`-key to switch through different modes of operation, as indicated by a symbol:
    - **☰ (raw):** Copy detected text line by line, without further modification